mattallty/Caporal.js/README.md

 ## Custom help

-You can add some custom help to the whole program or to specific commands using `.help()`.
+You can add some custom help to the whole program or to specific commands using `.help(text, options?)`.
+The text, even if multi-line, will be, optionally, automatically indented.

+Multiple help sections, with custom names, are supported.

 ### Custom help for the whole program